elastic/elastic-agent-changelog-tool/docs/install.md

 ## Install from release binary

-Download latest release from the [Releases](https://github.com/elastic/elastic-agent-changelog-tool/releases/latest) page.
+Download the latest release from the [Releases](https://github.com/elastic/elastic-agent-changelog-tool/releases/latest) page.

 On macOS, use `xattr -r -d com.apple.quarantine elastic-agent-changelog-tool` after downloading to allow the binary to run.